Storm Franklin has led to flooding and homes being evacuated in some parts of the UK.

-The basic aim of dredging is to remove silt - a sedimentary material made of fine sand, clay and small-sized particles of rock - from the river's bed, therefore increasing its capacity to carry water downstream.
+The basic aim of dredging is to remove silt - which consists of fine sand, clay and small particles of rock - from the river's bed, potentially increasing its capacity to carry water downstream.

 The process usually involves an excavator, or vacuum pump, mounted on a barge or on the riverbank, to remove silt from the river.

-The process is costly, sometimes harmful to the environment, and can weaken riverbanks as well as the foundations of bridges and weirs, the Environment Agency says.
+Dredging is also costly, sometimes harmful to the environment, and can weaken riverbanks as well as the foundations of bridges and weirs.

-After a major flood, large volumes of silt may accumulate in slow-flowing areas and the river may need to be dredged again.Flood barriers
+After a major flood, large volumes of silt may accumulate in slow-flowing areas and the river may need to be dredged repeatedly.

 The government has promised to spend £5.2bn over five years to fund flood defences in England, with £860m being spent on 1,000 schemes this year.